DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

     curl -v --cacert /tmp/tls.crt --resolve dpg.com:443:$EXTERNAL_IP https://dpg.com

-In the above curl command we indicate that we trust the self-signed certificate. `/tmp/tls.crt` contains the public key needed to verify the certificate was signed by us.
+In the above curl command we indicate that we trust the self-signed certificate as an internal "CA".

+`/tmp/tls.crt` contains the public key needed to verify the certificate for `dpg.com` was signed by the private key `/tmp/tls.key`.

 Alternatively on your own machine (not your workstation) modify hosts file and view in browser.
 (Note: this will require sudo access)